What do I do if my Router's Internet Light is Red?

 Is today your activation date?

-If today’s your start date, check out this guide first:
+If today’s your start date, please check out this guide first:

 Why am I not online?
 My start date is today.